yiisoft/view/docs/guide/en/use-in-web-environment.md

 - `head()` - This method should be called within the `<head>` section of an HTML page.
 It generates a placeholder which will be replaced with the registered head HTML code (e.g. link tags, meta tags) when a page finishes rendering.
 - `beginBody()` - This method should be called at the beginning of the `<body>` section.
-It generates a placeholder which will be replaced by the registered HTML code (e.g. СSS, JavaScript) targeted at the body begin position.
+It generates a placeholder which will be replaced by the registered HTML code (e.g. CSS, JavaScript) targeted at the body begin position.
 - `endBody()` - This method should be called at the end of the `<body>` section.
 It generates a placeholder which will be replaced by the registered HTML code (e.g. JavaScript) targeted at the body end position.